scala/scala-collection-laws/README.md

 ## Quick start

-Clone the repository and run
+Clone the repository, update `build.sbt` with the `scalaVersion` you want to test and a compatible `sourcecode`, and run

 ```bash
 bash run.sh